lsst/qserv/src/qhttp/README.md

 HTML body) or the sending of strings or files.

 The server attempts to be exception-safe, since unhandled exceptions ocurring in asio service threads could be problematic for a hosting applications.
-In particular, any exceptions thrown from user-handler code are be caught by the server and translated to approprate HTTP responses (typically, 500 Internal Server Error).
+In particular, any exceptions thrown from user-handler code are caught by the server and translated to approprate HTTP responses (typically, 500 Internal Server Error).

 To install an AJAX endpoint: